Maumagnaguagno/HyperTensioN/README.md

 #### No preconditions

-This is the simplest case, the method **yields** a subtask list without test.
+This is the simplest case, the method **yields** a subtask list without any test.
-The list may be empty.
+The subtask list may be empty.
 This example is not part of the current implementation of Robby.

 ```Ruby